-Still looking for a gift to give Dad this Father’s Day?
-While the gift of a tie seems rather clichéd, a hand-sewn tie transforms this conventional present into an inspired handmade gift!
+Looking for a gift for a hard-to-shop-for guy in your life?
+While the gift of a tie seems rather clichéd, a hand-sewn tie transforms this conventional present into an inspired handmade gift.

 Ties are relatively easy to make and can be done in no time at all.
 You are likely to spend more time searching for fabric and drafting the pattern than it takes to sew the tie together!